FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

-# Data model for CRC 1333 project B07
+# Data model for CRC 1333 project B02

-This is the place where you can describe the complete module or dataset and give information about all the details.
-Markdown offers a convenient way to enable as much space as needed to elucidate purpose and capabilities of your data model.

 ### Dataset

-This is the root of the data model and contains all objects defined in this example.
-While its good practice to have a single root, you can define as many roots as you like.
-Furthermore, the name does not have to be ```Root``` and can be any other name.

-- __description*__
-  - Type: string
-  - Description: Describes the content of the dataset.
-  - Dataverse: pyDaRUS.Citation.description.text
 - __title*__
   - Type: string
-  - Description: Title of the work
+  - Description: title of the work
-  - Dataverse: pyDaRUS.Citation.title
-- __subject*__
+- __description*__
   - Type: string
-  - Description: Subject of matter linked to the dataset
+  - Description: describes the content of the dataset.
-  - Dataverse: pyDaRUS.Citation.subject
 - __authors*__
   - Type: Author
   - Multiple: True
-  - Description: Authors of this dataset.
+  - Description: authors of this dataset.
-- __flowmodules*__
-  - Type: FlowModule
-  - Multiple: True
-  - Description: Equipment used in the flowprocess
-- __reactionmodules*__
-  - Type: ReactionModule
-  - Multiple: True
-  - Description: Flow modules in the reaction part of the process
-- __analysismodules*__
+- __process_scheme__
-  - Type: AnalysisModule
+  - Type: ProcessScheme
-  - Multiple: True
-  - Description: Flow modules in the analysis part of the process
+  - Description: PandID like setup scheme of the reactor.
-- __capillaryconnections*__
-  - Type: CapillaryConnection
-  - Multiple: True
-  - Description: A Capillary connection between two flow modules

 ### Author